4 Steps IT Project Transition Plan from One Vendor to Another

 Set the timeline for development stages handover

-Determine the timeframe to transfer every software development stage from the current to the new vendor.
+Determine the time frame to transfer every software development stage from the current to the new vendor.
 If the current provider is not involved in the process, ask them to prepare a detailed knowledge transfer plan for the new vendor.

 Define a contract termination strategy

-Step Three: Plan implementation and choosing a new IT service provider
+Step Three: Plan Implementation and Choosing a New IT Service Provider

 Use the RFP and SOW as a starting point to find your new IT service provider